wints/documentation/recipes/advertising_google.md

 ## Google Ads & Branch

-If you're running Google AdWords campaigns, whether they're of the Search or Display variety, Branch links can be placed inside your campaigns and deeplink a user through the install process.
+If you're running Google AdWords campaigns, whether they're of the Search or Display variety, Branch links can be placed inside your campaigns and deep link a user through the install process.
 Imagine you're running a promo for 20% of your first purchase for new installs -- you can pass that data through Branch links and give people coming in from Google AdWords that experience!

 ## Pre-req: Create a Branch Link